Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: An inexact Bregman proximal gradient method

-We next establish the convergence of our iBPG.
-The analysis is inspired by \cite{bbt2017descent,lu2018relatively}, but is more involved due to the two-point inexact condition \eqref{inexcond-iBPG}.
+We next establish the convergence of our iBPGM under the (AbSC) or (ReSC) when solving the subproblems.
+The analysis is inspired by \cite{bbt2017descent,lu2018relatively}, but is more involved due to the approximate minimization of the subproblem under (AbSC) or (ReSC).
 We first give the following sufficient-descent-like property.